Constant-Rate Drawdown Analysis

 2. Search for Constant-Rate Drawdown Analysis

-3. Click on the blueprint to preview the spreadsheet template
+3. Click on the blueprint to preview

 4. Click Insert to place it into your worksheet.
 Modify the input values to match your data.